 Introducing Brush Types

-In all versions of Sketchbook there is a menu for changing the brush type.
-As mentioned above, this means that any brush can take on the properties of another brush, while retaining the original brush’s stroke quality.
+Every brush is assigned a Brush Type, which defines the brush's properties - *separately* from the brush stroke.
+This means that any brush can take on the properties of another brush, while retaining the original brush’s stroke quality.

 The platform you're one determines how you access Brush Types.
 The difference between platforms is small.

-- On Desktop, either in the Brush Palette or Brush Library, double-click the brush to open Brush Properties.
+- In Sketchbook Pro on desktop, either in the Brush Palette or Brush Library, double-click the brush to open Brush Properties.
 You will see the Type menu below the brush name.

 NOTE: The stroke shape won’t change.